Emulate dark or light schemes in the rendered page

 Emulating dark or light mode using the Rendering tool

-2. In the Emulate CSS media feature prefers-color-scheme dropdown list, select prefers-color-scheme: dark or prefers-color-scheme: light.
+3. In the Emulate CSS media feature prefers-color-scheme dropdown list, select prefers-color-scheme: dark or prefers-color-scheme: light:

 Emulating dark or light mode using the Rendering tool

-Now you can modify your CSS and view the rendered result the same way as for any other web page.
+4. Modify your CSS and view the rendered result the same way as for any other webpage.
 See Get started viewing and changing CSS.

-4. To restore the setting, in the Rendering tool, in the Emulate CSS media feature prefers-color-scheme dropdown list, select No emulation.
-When you refresh the page, your own operating system or browser setting for light or dark mode preference will be applied.
+5. To restore the setting, in the Rendering tool, in the Emulate CSS media feature prefers-color-scheme dropdown list, select No emulation.
+Your own operating system's setting for light or dark mode is applied.

 Emulating dark or light mode using the Command Menu